daviebadger/books/restructuredtext/restructuredtext.rst

-Grid tables consists of plus signs ("+") as corners, vertical bars ("|") as column separators, minus signs ("-") as row separators and equal signs ("=") as separator between table headers and other rows:
+Grid tables consists of plus signs ("+") as corners, vertical bars ("|") as column separators, minus signs ("-") as row separators and equal signs ("=") as separator between table header and other rows:

 .. code:: rst